Welcome to our How to Remove Recliner Back: Step by Step Guide

 Recliner sofas are bulky and heavy enough to transport from one room to another, especially when you have to pass through a tight space.
 But you don’t have to worry.

-Recliner sofas come in easy disassembling design for stress-free transportation.
+Recliner sofas come in an easy disassembling design for stress-free transportation.
 The designs look like locking levers securing detachable seats.
-Releasing the lever and removal of the seats will make the movement easier.
-Some recliner allow farther disassembling, like removal of the bars.
+Releasing the lever and removal the seats will make the movement easier.
+Some recliners allow further disassembling, like the removal of the bars.

 Take pictures when you disassemble the recliner, label the disassembled component, and put the hardware in a bag.
 This way, the assembling would be easy, and the chance to lose components becomes less.